Meet these fabulous educators.

 Outdoor Education Specialist

 Rachel Gilbert brings a passion for outdoor learning mixed with a background in education and child development.
 Rachel has always felt a strong connection to nature, but it wasn't until she became a mother that she began to understand the importance of child-led, outdoor play for children and started to see the benefits in her child.
-She is excited to embark on her 4th year with The Natural Classroom!
+A former K-12 music teacher, Rachel is excited to embark on her 4th year with The Natural Classroom!

-Rachel also enjoys gardening, cooking, hiking, running, and spending time with her husband, two sons, and golden retriever.
+Rachel also enjoys gardening, cooking, hiking, running, and spending time with her husband and two sons.

-Rachel is an Early Years Forest School and Pre-Primary Forest School facilitator at Willey Creek.
+Rachel is a Pre-Primary Forest School facilitator at Willey Creek.

 Apprentice Facilitator